-I actually went to >MEAT (8216 104 St NW) on the night of my arrival and loved the ambiance there.
+I actually went to MEAT (8216 104 St NW) on the night of my arrival and loved the ambiance there.
 MEAT is one big room with wooden tables, made by one of the family members behind the restaurant.
-It serves all kinds of meats with sides and you can easily share dishes between different people.
+It has a casual vibe which was something I needed after my long flight.
+Meat serves all kinds of… meats with sides and you can easily share dishes between different people.
 The portions are rather big though, so don’t get too enthusiastic when ordering.

 Music at Blues on Whyte

 Don’t end your last night in Edmonton with dinner!
 Blues on Whyte (10329 82 Ave NW) is one of the several bars on Whyte Ave.
 It’s known for the live blues performances it hosts and while it can get pretty crowded on Fridays and Saturdays, it was rather quiet when I went on a Sunday evening.
 I didn’t mind, though, as it meant the ambiance was rather intimate and I could easily see the artists on stage.